polkascan/py-substrate-metadata-docs/docs/polkadot/nominationpools.md

 \# Conditions for a permissionless dispatch.

-* The pool is blocked and the caller is either the root or state-toggler.
+* The pool is blocked and the caller is either the root or bouncer.
 This is refereed to as a kick.
 * The pool is destroying and the member is not the depositor.
 * The pool is destroying, the member is the depositor and no other members are in the pool.